Web application security in Laravel: from OWASP to production operations

 This page covers how we approach web application security across the full stack.
 Not just the code, but the deployment pipeline, the monitoring, the backups, and the operational discipline that keeps systems safe after launch day.
+If you are inheriting an application from another team, the security assessment is where we start.

 Why most web applications ship with known vulnerabilities